victorths/conduit/conduit/doc/source/docs/application/structure.md

 ## Conduit Project Structure and Organization

-An Conduit project is a directory that contains, at minimum, the following file structure:
+A Conduit project is a directory that contains, at minimum, the following file structure:

 ```text
 pubspec.yaml